piyushgd21/AutomatedEmail/README.md

 # AutomatedEmail
-Using this Python code on Google Colab, one can send automated gmail to multiple people.
+Using this Python code on Google Colab, one can send automated email to multiple people.